theprinceraj/Golf-Website/README.md

 Contributions to this repository are welcome.
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
 Your contributions will help enhance the website and make it even better.

-## License

-This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute the code in this repository.